Eva Elfie: Outside pornography

 In 2020, Elfie appeared as a playable character in Nutaku's dating sim Booty Calls.
-In 2021, she presented the football kit of the Italian club Venezia, which made it to Serie A for the first time in 19 years.
+In 2021, she presented the football kit of the Italian club Venezia, which made it to Serie A for the first time in 20 years.

 Elfie is engaged in the esports community.
 She planned to contribute funds from her OnlyFans account to the Dota 2 TI12 tournament prize pool, though the winners turned her down.
-She also appeared in ad campaign alongside Aurora Gaming's Counter-Strike 2 team.
+She also appeared in an ad campaign alongside Aurora Gaming's Counter-Strike 2 team.

-Elfie is referenced in the online game War Thunder, with decal that can be applied to in-game player vehicles.
+Elfie is referenced in the online game War Thunder, with a decal that can be applied to in-game player vehicles.